-This yearly event is a fantastic opportunity to explore King’s Lynn’s historic buildings.
-The town celebrated this special day once again on Sunday 11th September 2016, having had well over 60 places of interest to see during the day.
-There was a Medieval Market happening across the whole weekend on the Saturday Market Place, with a ‘Classic Cars’ event in the town on Sunday too, making King’s Lynn’s Heritage Open Day a bumper event of history and heritage.
+This event (happening yearly around the country) is a fantastic opportunity to explore King’s Lynn’s historic buildings.
+The town will celebrate this special day once again on Sunday 12th September 2021, with many places of interest to see during that day.
+You can view the list of venues within the programme on the King’s Lynn Civic Society website and visitors will be able to pick up a printed programme from the King’s Lynn TIC nearer the time of the event.
+There will also be planned events in the town on that day too, all making King’s Lynn’s Heritage Open Day a bumper event of history and heritage.

 The King’s Lynn Civic Society working with the Borough Council of King’s Lynn and West Norfolk, the King’s Lynn Town Guides, local businesses, residents and Friends groups arrange such a jam-packed programme of open buildings, cemeteries and towers and tunnels with lots of special events, talks and exhibitions.

 A guaranteed day of fun for all the family, and the chance to have a sneak peek at buildings not normally open to the public including, on occasion, a very popular World War II Air Raid Shelter underneath Tuesday Market Place.
 There is also a vintage bus arranged each year, free for everyone to use on the day.
 So, if you feel that some places are a bit far to get to on foot, simply hop on the bus.